 Gasoline is very common and familiar.
-So we don't think about how dangerous and flammable it is.
+We don't often think about how dangerous and flammable it is.

 - Store gas containers in a secure place, away from living areas.
 Use a locked shed or detached garage.
 Keep gas away from ignition sources like pilot lights.

 - Keep gasoline away from heat, sparks and flames.
 A spark or lit cigarette is enough to light gas fumes that linger on clothing.

 - Keep gasoline away from children.
 Children aged 10 to 14 are more likely to get in trouble with gasoline and suffer burns as people of other ages.

 - Stop, drop, cover and roll if you are on fire.